10 things I’ve learned as a dietitian + nutritionist

 10. You are the expert on your body.

 Accredited nutritionists and dietitians may be the experts on nutrition but you are the expert on your body.
 Research is emerging but it’s a work in progress.

 We don’t have all the answers yet.
 So get help from an accredited professional who can help you eat the foods that make you feel energetic, alive and well.

-LYNDI COHEN’S QUALIFICATIONS: I’m an Accredited Practising Dietitian and Accredited Nutritionist having graduated with a Bachelor of Nutrition and Dietetics from the University of Newcastle.
+LYNDI COHEN’S QUALIFICATIONS: I’m an Accredited Practising Dietitian and Accredited Nutritionist having graduated with a Bachelor of Nutrition and Dietetics from the University of Newcastle in 2011.